laravel/docs/redis.md

 - `compression` compression algorithm to use, depending on the phpredis version and compilation one of: `Redis::COMPRESSION_NONE` (default), `Redis::COMPRESSION_LZF`, `Redis::COMPRESSION_ZSTD`, `Redis::COMPRESSION_LZ4`
 - `compression_level` only used for ZSTD (`Redis::COMPRESSION_ZSTD_MIN`: 1, `Redis::COMPRESSION_ZSTD_DEFAULT`: 3, `Redis::COMPRESSION_ZSTD_MAX`: 22) and LZ4 (`<= 0` for default or `1 - 12` for high compression variant)

+Refer to https://github.com/phpredis/phpredis for an in depth documentation of all available parameters.

 Example phpredis server configuration in the `config/database.php` configuration file:

     'default' => [